Ergodic CMI-Oscillator Blau_Ergodic_CMI

 -

-Ergodic CMI-Oscillator (based on Candlestick Momentum Index) is described by William Blau in the book "Momentum, Direction, and Divergence: Applying the Latest Momentum Indicators for Technical Analysis".
+Der Ergodic CMI-Oscillator (basierend auf dem Candlestick Momentum Index) Wird in dem folgenden Buch beschrieben "Momentum, Direction, and Divergence: Applying the Latest Momentum Indicators for Technical Analysis".

 Ergodic CMI-Oscillator by William Blau